Dukh-i-zhizniki in America

 Romanovka congregation split 3 ways

-Berokoff avoided mentioning that the debates he described above (page 86), in a section I labeled "Six Theological Issues", divided his Romanov (Romanovka) village tribal congregation into 3 permanently separated congregations in Los Angeles county by the 1950s.
+Berokoff avoided mentioning that the debates he described above (page 86), in section 6c which I labeled "Six Theological Issues", divided his Romanov (Romanovka) village tribal congregation into 3 permanently separated congregations in Los Angeles county by the 1950s.
 This was the most explosive and zealous Dukh-i-zhiznik congregation.
 Daughter congregations further divided, formed satellite congregations, initiates exoduses, and invaded and conquered the Hacienda Heights U.M.C.A. in the 2000s.

 Berokoff updates